HasangerGames/survivreloaded-server/README.md

 Alternatively, I have included a list of URLs under `reference/urls.txt`.
 You could write a simple script to download all of the files in said list, or use an existing tool.

 Whichever method you choose, put the extracted files under `/public` in the repo folder.
+If you did it right, `index.html` should be here: `survivreloaded-main/public/index.html`

 The modification that needs to be made to the client is very simple.
-In the extracted files, go to `js/app.<some hex digits>.js`.
-Replace all occurrences of `wss:` with `ws:`.
+Open `js/app.<some hex digits>.js` in your favorite text editor.
+Replace (Ctrl+H) all occurrences of `wss:` with `ws:`.
 This will allow the client to connect to insecure WebSocket servers.

 ### Step 3: Run the server